marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 Summary
 =======
-This post presents a possible procedure to "snapshot" a Linux installation based on a boot partition and three LVM logical volumes for root, var and swap, which proves useful when an identical environment must be reproduced on a different machine
+This post covers a possible procedure to "snapshot" a Linux installation based on a boot partition and three LVM logical volumes for root, var and swap, which proves useful when an identical environment must be reproduced on a different machine